ivanhofer/typesafe-i18n/README.md

 ### tempPath

 Folder where the watcher can store temporary files.
-These files are generated when your baseLocale is analyzed and the types are generated.
-The folder will be cleared, after the types were generated, so make sure you use an empty folder, if you change this option.
+These files are generated when your base locale is analyzed and the types are generated.
+The folder will be cleared, after the types were generated.
+So make shure you use an empty folder, if you change this option.